Thomas Snow (British Army officer): 1914

-On the outbreak of the First World War in August 1914, Snow was still in command of 4th Division, which was initially deployed for home defence on the eastern coast, headquartered in Suffolk.
-Although Snow had written the Eastern Command's Defence Scheme for event of war as a staff officer years before, he recalled he found that "very few people knew, or cared, that such a scheme existed and the chaos on the East Coast was appalling".
+At the outbreak of the First World War in August 1914, Snow commanded the 4th Division, initially deployed for home defence on the east coast with its headquarters in Suffolk.
+"Although Snow had written Eastern Command's Defence Scheme years earlier as a staff officer, he recalled that very few people knew, or cared, that such a scheme existed and the chaos on the East Coast was appalling".

 When the division arrived at the front (25 August) Snow's orders were to help prepare a defensive position on the Cambrai-Le Cateau position, as General Headquarters (GHQ) had no idea of the seriousness of the situation facing II Corps (this being at a time when I and II Corps were retreating on opposite sides of the Forest of Mormal, and the British Expeditionary Force's Chief of Staff, Archibald Murray, was about to collapse from strain and overwork).
 Snow was in time to take part in the Battle of Le Cateau.
 The 4th Division covered the left flank of II Corps and he was one of those who urged Smith-Dorrien to stand and fight.
 The diary of Lieutenant-General Horace Smith-Dorrien, the GOC of II Corps, recorded:

 I learned in the course of the morning that the 4th Division (General Snow, now Lieutenant-General Sir Thomas D'Oyly Snow) had reached Le Cateau from England, and was delighted to hear that the Chief [that is, Field Marshal Sir John French, commanding the BEF] had immediately pushed it out to Solesmes, about seven miles north-west of Le Cateau, to cover the retirement of the Cavalry and 3rd Division.